 Charlotte Mabon, 2014 winner, will be interning in Washington, D.C. with Generation Hope, which supports teen mothers in their pursuit of higher education.

-Applicants are asked to submit a one page description of where they will spend their internship, why they chose this particular internship, and what they hope to gain from the experience.
+Applicants are asked to submit to the Director of GSWS a one page description of where they will spend their internship, why they chose this particular internship, and what they hope to gain from the experience.
 Please include an estimate of expenses.
 Awards usually range from $200-$400 depending on available funds.
 The deadline for applications is usually in March.

 Past winners include Shan Davis, Pamela Palmer (Law School), Katherine Aument, Sewon Chung, and Amanda Potter.
 Their activities included working with non-profits on the U.S./Mexico border and in Nicaragua, and summer internships in Washington DC.